elkozmon/zoonavigator/docs/docker/auto-connect.rst

 Auto connect
 ============

-Auto connect lets you skip the `Connect form <../_static/images/screenshots/connect-form.png>`_ where you enter ZooKeeper server address and throws you directly into the `Editor UI <../_static/images/screenshots/znode-data-editor.png>`_.
-This is useful when you only have a single ZooKeeper cluster.
+Auto connect is a feature that lets you skip the `Connect form <../_static/images/screenshots/connect-form.png>`_ where you enter ZooKeeper server address and throws you directly into the `Editor UI <../_static/images/screenshots/znode-data-editor.png>`_.
+This is useful when you only have a single (or preferred) ZooKeeper cluster.

 To enable this feature simply add these environment variables to ZooNavigator's Web Docker container: